jacklu98/web-scraping/README.md

 # web-scarping-puppeteer service
-use `npm install` to install all dependencies
+use `npm install` to install all dependencies \n use `npm start` to start the service

+use `http://localhost:3000/retrieve-home-listing` to get all data.
+Or use `http://localhost:3000/retrieve-home-listing?page=22&pageSize=10` with query paramaters page/pageSize to get information as developer wants

+use `http://localhost:3000/scrape` to start scraping, search and extract home listing information data and store in json.

+> src/app.ts
+The web service server.

-> scrape.ts
+> src/scrape.ts
-use `node scrape.js` to start sraping the home listing data in the website and save such data into data.json file.
+start sraping the home listing data in the website and save such data into data.json file.

-> data.json
+> src/data.json
 store searched home listing information, with format { price, address, bedrooms, bathrooms, squareFootage }.

-> src/app.ts
-use `npx ts-node src/app.ts` to start the web service server. use `http://localhost:3000/retrieve-home-listing` to get all data.
-Or use `http://localhost:3000/retrieve-home-listing?page=22&pageSize=10` query paramaters page/pageSize to get any page information as developer wants